Simulink01/gamescript/README.md

 sudo bash gamescript.sh
 ```
 # Installation-Arch
+Our Archlinux script is still in heavy testing, and may not work with your system.
+Make sure you perform a full system upgrade before running this script.
 ###### Using git clone
-make sure you have git installed by running ``sudo pacman -Syu git``
+make sure you have git installed by running ``sudo pacman -S git``
 ```
 git clone https://github.com/Simulink01/gamescript.git
 cd gamescript